finaptic/public-documentation/docs/Implementation-Guide/Onboarding/OnboardingDocumentation.md

 #### **Requirements for Digital ID Verification**

 1. The identification document has to be authentic, valid, and original.
-2. A valid (unexpired) identification document as listed in the "Accepted Forms of Identity Documentation for Digital Identification Verification" section.
+2. A valid (unexpired) identification document as listed in the [Accepted Forms of Identity Documentation for Digital Identification Verification](/../../Implementation-Guide/onboarding/OnboardingDocumentation/#accepted-forms-of-identity-documentation-for-digital-id-verification) section.
 3. A mobile device with a functional camera for a selfie.

 #### **Digital ID Verification Decision Making**

-Finaptic will render a decision of either Approved or Declined within 90 seconds from application submission.
+Finaptic will render a decision of either Approved or Declined within 90 seconds from the point of application submission.

-During those 90 seconds, Finaptic will complete the following process to screen for bad actors and potential fraud with every applicant
+During those 90 seconds, Finaptic will complete the following process to screen for bad actors and potential fraud with every applicant:

-1. Cross referenced against up-to-date Sanctions lists, Politically Exposed Persons, Watchlists
+1. Cross referenced against up-to-date Sanctions lists, Politically Exposed Persons, and other Watchlists
 2. Validate for potential device & IP level fraud
 3. Facial Recognition Match will include a liveness test.
-A liveness test ensures that there is a real person present instead of a photo, video playback or even a mask.
+A liveness test ensures that there is a real person present instead of a photo, video playback or even a mask

 An applicant will be permitted up to 3 retries for common applicant error types (ex. name mismatch, incorrect date of birth, etc.).